 \end{itemize}

-Clearly, the above deficiencies prevent FL from working efficiently and reliably.
-Therefore, improvements to the traditional FL become essential.
-Blockchain, as an emerging technology, functions with several attractive properties, such as decentralization, anonymity, and traceability, which has been applied in lots of fields \cite{bodkhe2020blockchain, frizzo2020blockchain, pournader2020blockchain}.
-Recently, blockchain has also been utilized to address the challenges faced by the conventional FL.
-First, decentralization can be realized by deploying blockchain in FL, which means that the central aggregator can be replaced by the peer-to-peer blockchain system and the job of aggregating the global model can be handled by blockchain nodes, thus avoiding the unreliability of the whole FL system caused by the failure of the centralized server \cite{Ramanan2019}.
-Moreover, blockchain can provide verification mechanisms for FL in the name of transaction verification, by which the unqualified or even malicious local model updates can be removed before the global model is aggregated \cite{kim2019blockchain}.
-Further, blockchain can effectively distribute rewards to FL clients for encouraging their participation and honest behaviors \cite{Liu2020}.
+To address the above challenges, scholars have tried a variety of methods for achieving higher efficiency and reliability of the conventional FL.
+Among them, blockchain, as an emerging technology with several attractive properties, such as decentralization, anonymity, and traceability, has been widely employed in this field to enable the full distribution property of FL, exerting exemplary performance, which can be termed as blockchained FL (BCFL) to differentiate from the traditional FL.
+Technically, blockchain can provide the following representative functions to enhance FL.
+First, full decentralization can be realized by deploying blockchain in FL, where the central aggregator can be replaced by the peer-to-peer blockchain system to handle the job of updating the global model, thus alleviating the vulnerability of the whole FL system caused by the failure of the centralized server \cite{Ramanan2019}.
+Second, blockchain can facilitate the verification of model updates for FL in the process of transaction verification, by which the low-quality or even malicious local submissions can be removed before the global model is aggregated \cite{kim2019blockchain}.
+In addition, blockchain can enable efficient reward distribution to FL clients for encouraging their participation and honest behaviors \cite{Liu2020}.

 Based on our investigation, we argue that blockchained FL framework has at least the following merits:

-\begin{itemize} \item Single-point-failure can be avoided by taken the place of central aggregator with blockchain.
-In a blockchained FL system, the model aggregation will executed by more than one client.
+\begin{itemize} \item Single point of failure can be avoided when the central aggregator is taken place by the blockchain system, where the model aggregation will be executed on the chain.

-\item Unreliable data can be filtered out by the verification mechanism.
-Before the local model updates are being aggregated, the unreliable data will be detected, and only valid data can be added to the global model.
+\item Unreliable submissions from clients can be filtered out with the help of verification mechanisms in blockchain.
+Before local model updates are aggregated to update the global model, abnormal data can be detected, and only valid data will be employed to calculate the global model.

-\item More participates and computational resources can be attracted through the incentive mechanisms.
-Economical incentives (e.g., cryptocurrency) can not only encourage more devices to participate in the model training but also encourage clients to behave following the rules.
+\item More participants and computational resources can be attracted through the incentive mechanisms implemented on the blockchain.
+Several types of economical incentives, such as cryptocurrency, can be utilized to encourage more clients to participate in the model training for data-intensive FL tasks and drive them to behave legitimately regarding following the predefined FL rules.